Group Steering: Approaches Based on Power Moments: Concluding remarks

 \section{Concluding remarks}

 In this paper, we propose to use moments for the problem of steering a vast group of agents.
 The vast group of agents are characterized as probability density functions and occupation measures.
 We first treat the density steering problem.
 Without assuming the initial and terminal density to fall within specific function classes, the original problem is infinite-dimensional and intractable.
 As to treat this problem, we propose a moment system representation of the original system, and reduce the original problem to the control of the moment system.
 Different from the conventional control problems, the elements of the control inputs are in the system matrix, and we have to ensure the Hankel matrix of the control inputs at each time step to be positive definite.
 Since it is not treatable by the existing control schemes including the commonly used optimal control, we propose an empirical control scheme to treat this problem.
 By doing this, it is feasible for us to realize the control inputs for the original system.
 The previous results were presented at IFAC World Congress 2023 \cite{wu2023density}.
 In this paper, we consider more fundamental issues of the group steering problems and propose algorithms for real-world group steering problems.
 We propose that with the number of moment terms used approaching infinity, the terminal distribution obtained by the proposed scheme is almost everywhere equal to the desired one.
-We also propose an error upper bound of the terminal density by using our proposed algorithm, in the sense of the total variation distance.
-Our algorithm of steering an arbitrary initial distribution to another arbitrary one in limited steps for the discrete-time first-order ODE systems, without assuming their function classes, is the first one in the literature.
+We also propose an error upper bound of the terminal density by using our proposed algorithm, in the sense of the Kolmogorov-Smirnov distance.
 Based on the proposed density-steering algorithm, we put forward an algorithm steering an arbitrary occupation measure representing the vast group of agents to another arbitrary one.
-We use acceptance-rejection sampling to draw i.i.d. samples from the realized control inputs $u(k)$ and assign them to each agents.
-By doing this, the control inputs are independent of the current states of each agent.